Ischia Campania, Italy Travel Guide

 Bike hire is available, but formal bike-sharing programs are not widespread.

-Given the island'the uneven terrain of, power-assisted bikes are very much recommended for casual cyclists.
+Given the island'the uneven terrain of, electric bikes are highly recommended for casual cyclists.

-Dedicated bicycle lanes are limited; cyclists share roads with cars and scooters.
+Dedicated bicycle lanes are limited; cyclists share roads with vehicles and scooters.
 Wearing a Helmet is important.

 Ischia offers special ways to travel that create the island experience special.

-Ischia's hilly terrain, narrow sidewalks, and from an earlier time infrastructure may present difficulties.
+Ischia's hilly terrain, narrow sidewalks, and older infrastructure could be challenging.

 Research locations for features.